Northern-Data-AG/jupyterlab-ANDashboard/README.md

 ## Troubleshoot

-If you are seeing the frontend extension, but it is not working, check that the server extension is enabled:
+If you are seeing the frontend extension but it is not working, check that the server extension is enabled:

 ```bash
 jupyter server extension list
 ```

-If the server extension is installed and enabled, but you are not seeing the frontend extension, check the frontend extension is installed:
+If the server extension is installed and enabled but you are not seeing the frontend extension, check that the frontend extension is installed:

 ```bash
 jupyter labextension list